rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/snapshot-schedules-cli.rst

             storage: 1Gi
   EOF

-The PVC’s created by the StatefulSet will be backed up automatically as per the schedule policy ``daily-schedule``.
+The PVC's created by the StatefulSet will be backed up automatically as per the schedule policy ``daily-schedule``.

 .. dropdown:: Show Solution